 What about gearing ranges?
 While only 9 speeds, we found there is plenty of range in gears to get up and down.
 With as light as the OFF bikes are, there’s less need for an additional, bigger tooth cog on the cassette for even lower gearing while climbing.

-woom OFF 6 has a 28 tooth chainring in the front and an 11-36 tooth cassette out back.
-This results in a gain ratio range of 1.7 to 5.6.
+• woom OFF 4 has a 28 tooth chainring and an 11-32 tooth cassette, resulting in a gain ratio range of 2.0 to 5.9.

-woom 4 OFF has a 28t chainring and an 11-32 tooth cassette, resulting in a gain ratio range of 2.0 to 5.9.
+• woom OFF 6 has a 28 tooth chainring and an 11-36 tooth cassette, resulting in a slightly lower gain ratio range of 1.7 to 5.6.

-Wide Handlebar & Ergonomic Saddle
+Wide Handlebar & Narrow Grips

 Grips are small for little hands and super grippy and comfortable.
 Bars are 680 mm wide on the woom OFF 6, 600 mm wide on the woom OFF 5, and 580 mm on the woom OFF 4.
 All have with a 20mm rise.